crmathieu/Turbix/readme.md

         SESSION

         a session is a virtual screen and keyboard.
 When a process is created, it is always attached to a given session.
-The kernel manages 10 sessions, but at a given instant, only one session is active, that is, owns physical screen and keyboard resources.
+The Kernel manages 10 sessions, but at a given instant, only one session is active, that is, owns the physical screen and keyboard resources.

 ```text
                   .-----------.